amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/footer.png">
 </details>

 The FreeFido footer has been created with a 'wave' background in grey, to complement the whitespace.
 The social-media icons, from [Flaticon](https://www.flaticon.com), open in a new tab when clicked.
 Tooltips are again used for those who may not be familiar with the icons.
 FreeFido does not have any active social media currently so the Facebook link only brings the user to the Facebook sign up page.
-Twitter,LinkedIn and GitHub bring the user to my own personal accounts connected to the production of this project.
+Twitter, LinkedIn and GitHub bring the user to my own personal accounts connected to the production of this project.

 **Home Page**